nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 ## INTRODUCTION

-### What is BlockChain all about?
+### What is Blockchain all about?
 Blockchain is a method of recording information that makes it impossible or difficult for the system to be changed, hacked, or manipulated.
 Main advantages of using blockchains:
 - High security.
-- Decentrilized system.
+- Decentralized system.
 - Automation capability.

-### What is celo Blockchain?
+### What is the Celo Blockchain?
 Celo is a carbon-negative, permissionless, layer-1 blockchain with low gas fees.

-The Celo ecosystem consists of a decentralized, proof-of-stake blockchain technology stack (the Celo platform), CELO governance asset, and several stable assets that make it easy for real-world users to use digital assets.
+The Celo ecosystem consists of a decentralized, proof-of-stake blockchain technology stack (the Celo platform), the Celo governance asset, and several stable assets that make it easy for real-world users to use digital assets.

-### What is Smart Contract?
+### What is a Smart Contract?
 A smart contract is a sort of program that encodes business logic and operates on a dedicated virtual machine embedded in a blockchain or other distributed ledger.
 Advantages of using Smart Contracts:
 - Autonomy.
 Smart contracts are performed automatically by the network and reduce the need for a third party to manage transactions between businesses.